LogoOsome

 Starting a side hustle can seem like too big a task, but with the right approach, mindset and support, it can be a fun and rewarding experience.
 Check out other popular business ideas for entrepreneurs in Singapore, or read our tips to help you get started:

-To find the perfect side hustle idea, you first need to identify your interests.
+To find the perfect job idea, you first need to identify your interests.
 Think about the things you enjoy doing and what your skills are.
-This will give you a good starting point for mapping out side hustle ideas that align with your passions.
+This will give you a good starting point for mapping out your ideas that align with your passions.
 Then, think about where there’s a gap in the market and what you’ll likely get paid for.
-Et voila: your side hustle!
+Et voila: your chance!

 The Japanese principle of Ikigai is an excellent place to start here; where the four circles converge in the Venn diagram, there lies your reason for being— or your Ikigai.
 And who wouldn’t want their side hustle to coincide with that?

 Once you have an idea, it's essential to keep track of your spending.
-Consider the costs of starting and running your side hustle, such as materials, tools, and marketing.
+Consider the costs of starting and running side hustles in Singapore, such as materials, tools, and marketing.
 You want to ensure that your side gig will bring in enough income to cover these costs and still leave you with a profit.

-Bookkeeping with Osome means you can devote more of your spare time to your side hustle and less time fiddling with the finances.
+Bookkeeping with Osome means you can devote more of your spare time to your extra project and less time fiddling with the finances.

 It's also important to consider any conflicts of interest that may arise from your second job.
 For example, if you work in the same industry as your side hustle, you may want to avoid doing anything that could harm your professional reputation.